wiiu-env/WiiUPluginSystem/pages/dev/dev_project_template_in_code_blocks.md

 Code::Blocks allows you to save projects as an template for other (new projects).
 This page is about setting up the example plugin template.
 ## Setting up a plugin template.
-The Wii U Plugin also provides an example Code::Blocks project which can be used as a template.
+The Wii U Plugin System also provides an example Code::Blocks project which can be used as a template.
-It can be found in the following directory of this repository:
+It can be found in the following directory of the [repository](https://github.com/Maschell/WiiUPluginSystem/tree/master/ide_templates/codeblocks):
 `ide_templates\codeblocks`
 The directory contains a project file (`windows_template.cbp`), a example source file (`src/main.cpp`) and a default Makefile (`Makefile`).
 Once you've opened the project in Code::Blocks, make sure you can compile it.
 Press `Ctrl + F11` to call `make clean && make`.
 You can also do `right click -> Rebuild` on the project.